Why Workday Stock Popped Today

 *Stock Advisor returns as of August 1, 2020

-Evan Niu, CFA owns shares of Salesforce.com.
-The Motley Fool owns shares of and recommends Jefferies Financial Group Inc., Salesforce.com, and Workday.
+Evan Niu, CFA has no position in any of the stocks mentioned.
+The Motley Fool owns shares of and recommends Workday.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.